MabbottLab/MEGneto/README.md

 ### Epoching

 `FCP_1_TASKEPOCHING.m` will epoch MEG data into trials depending on the desired marker, detect trials with excessive head motion, muscle/jump artifacts, and bad channels.
 However, the epoching only rejects trials for excessive head motion and muscle/jump artifacts.
 Bad channels are detected and recorded, but repaired later on in the pipeline, after the ICA process at the final stage of preprocessing.

+NOTE: For free-viewing, I changed this so that the trials are split based on clip onset.
+In the json file, tEpoch should be filled in so that the first value is the start of the epoch relative to the clip onset and the second value is the end of the epoch relative to the next clip onset. (e.g. [0.4, 0.05] means that epoch is 0.4 seconds after first clip onset to 0.05 seconds before next clip onset).

 Note: if there are participants who do not have a matching MRI file, this step will not run until you: a) find the missing MRI and put it in the MRI folder, or b) remove their entry from the `subj_fcp1.csv`.